Consensys/teku/data/beaconrestapi/src/main/java/tech/pegasys/artemis/beaconrestapi/README.md

 genesis time set.
 For this reason, it was deemed more appropriate to return:
 * 200 code and a numeric
 * 204 (no content)

+## /beacon/state

+In [Lighthouse]("https://lighthouse-book.sigmaprime.io/http_beacon.html#beaconstate") the beacon state can be queried by slot or root, and only root search is currently implemented in Teku. eth2-api also suggests searching by slot.